 The Board delegates the day-to-day management and operations of the Group's businesses to the management under the supervision of the chief executive.
-The chief executive together with deputy chief executive are responsible for managing the businesses of the Group, including implementation of the annual budget and strategies adopted by the Board and assuming full accountability to the Board for the operations of the Group.
+The chief executive is responsible for managing the businesses of the Group, including implementation of the annual budget and strategies adopted by the Board and assuming full accountability to the Board for the operations of the Group.

-As at the financial year ended 31 December 2011, the Board held four meetings on 30 March 2011, 9 June 2011, 29 August 2011 and 18 November 2011.
+As at the date of this Report for the year 2012, the Board held four meetings on 29 March 2012, 28 June 2012, 22 August 2012 and 10 December 2012.